theprocessguru/CBA/MYT_AUTOMATION_CUSTOM_FIELDS_SETUP.md

 3. Test automations trigger properly
 4. Check that tags are applied correctly

-For support or questions about field mapping, refer to the GHL API documentation or contact support.
+For support or questions about field mapping, refer to the MyT Automation API documentation or contact support.